planttheidea/moize/README.md

 };

 const MemoizedFunctionalComponent = moize(FunctionalComponent, {
-  serialize: true,
+  isSerialized: true,
-  serializeFunctions: true
+  shouldSerializeFunctions: true
 });
 ```

-Please note that you must also set `serialize` to `true` for this setting to take effect.
+Please note that you must also set `isSerialized` to `true` for this setting to take effect.

 #### serializer